Arnifabiziagne/Panorama/Panorama_graph/README.md

 ## Create environment
     TODO

+## Generate the database
+    There are 2 ways to generate database :
+    - From a dump file : this is the fastest way but the dump must be available.
+    - From the GFA file (and gtf / gff if available) : use the construct_DB function of neoj4_DB_contruction.py script.
+        If the pangenome is big this can take a long time.
+According to the memory available, it is necessary to limit the batch size.
+If a gtf / gff file is present, the genome_ref must be set in order to link annotations nodes with the main nodes of pangenome.

 ## Use the tool
     You can use the tool from the graphical interface.
 To launch it, just launch the index.py file.